jakobn-ai/waybar-mpris/README.md

 `go get git.hrfee.pw/hrfee/waybar-mpris` will compile from source and install.

-You can also download a precompiled binaries from [here](https://builds2.hrfee.pw/view/hrfee/waybar-mpris).
+You can also download a precompiled binary from [here](https://builds2.hrfee.pw/view/hrfee/waybar-mpris).

 ## Issues
 Stick them on [mpris2client](https://github.com/hrfee/mpris2client) or the [og](https://github.com/hrfee/waybar-mpris) repository (both on github) if you can't make an account here.